Dartvauder/NeuroSandboxWebUI/README.md

 ### Settings:

-* Here you can change the application settings.
-For now you can only change `Share` mode to `True` or `False`
+* Here you can change the application settings

 ### System:

-* Here you can see the indicators of your computer's sensors by clicking on the `Submit` button
+* Here you can see the indicators of your computer's sensors

 ### Additional Information: